 Many cruise operators offer great discounts when faced with a high percentage of empty cabins on a ship prior to sailing.
 If you’re booking a last-minute solo cruise, ask for the single supplement to be waived.

 As a solo cruise traveller, you’re not tied down by other peoples’ needs – you’re free to travel where and when you want.
 Being as flexible as possible with your travel dates may help you get a great cruise deal.
 The best time for the cheapest solo travel is the off-peak seasons, outside of school holidays.
 In addition, cruise lines will often waive fees or offer last-minute solo cruise deals to fill empty cabins before they set sail.

 Consider river cruises to get cheap cruises for singles

-River cruise are great for solo travellers.
-Smaller ships, less passengers and a more intimate, inclusive atmosphere makes river cruises the perfect choice for travellers on their own.
+River cruises are great for solo travellers.
+Smaller ships, fewer passengers and a more intimate, the inclusive atmosphere makes river cruises the perfect choice for travellers on their own.

 Compared to mega-ship oceanic cruises, river cruise ships typically carry less 200 people which means it’s easier to meet people.
 Whether your river cruise is activity-based or simply exploring a beautiful part of the world, you can meet like-minded people who share your passion for fun and adventure.

-Less passengers also means the crew gets to know everyone quickly.
-They will quickly identify solo travellers, making sure they are well looked after including check that they’re happy with seating arrangements when dining.
+Fewer passengers also mean the crew gets to know everyone quickly.
+They will quickly identify solo travellers, making sure they are well looked after including checking that they’re happy with seating arrangements when dining.

 As with ocean cruises, meals are included in the cost of the river cruise.
 Most river cruises include shore excursions too, making it easier to predict costs, but if you’re on a budget, avoid cruise-lines that include all drinks, tours and other gratuities in the fare.